Nova Titan Invitational

 Public Forum Debate Paradigm List

 All Paradigms: Show HideParent judge with experience judging humorous interpretation, impromptu, original oratory, public forum and Lincoln Douglas.
+As of late I primarily judge Lincoln Douglas(LD), and I enjoy it.
 I am ok with fast speakers, as long as you are clear and articulate in your argument.
+Please be kind to your opponent.
+I have been witness some of the Varsity students being condescending; bordering rude to their opponent.
+Please do not do that I will deduct points.

 Good Luck and have fun!